UDPM: Upsampling Diffusion Probabilistic Models

 \section{Experiments}

-In this section, we present the evaluation of our method UDPM under multiple scenarios.
-We tested our method on FFHQ \cite{karras2019style}, AFHQv2 \cite{choi2020stargan}, LSUN horses \cite{yu2015lsun}, and imagenet \cite{russakovsky2015imagenet} datasets.
+In this section, we present the evaluation of UDPM under multiple scenarios.
+We tested our method on CIFAR10 \cite{cifar10}, FFHQ \cite{karras2019style}, and AFHQv2 \cite{choi2020stargan} datasets.
 Here we focus on the qualitative performance of UDPM and demonstrate its interpolatable latent space.
-In the sup. mat. we provide more results.
+In the appendix we provide additional quantitative and qualitative results.